Doc springs to his feet as if the cracked rib is giving him no trouble. “Take me to her! Now!”

 “How old is too old to survive a choking injury?”
 I ask.

 “Cannae say, Gabe,” Remise says.
 “Haven’t deal with it much myself.
-Ye wanna chat about it?”
+You wanna chat about it?”

 I shake my head.
 “How’s things with Echo?”

-“Great-” Remise pauses, and sniffs the air.
+“Great-” Remise pauses.
+She sniffs the air.
 “I smell smoke.”
 She pulls the van over in the middle of Baytown and rolls down the window.
 “Ahead of us.”

 She drives us down, and sure enough, there’s a little two story office building that’s caught fire.
 Dozens of cars are jammed on the intersection, blocked by a firetruck parked so that traffic can only flow one lane at a time.
 Firefighters blast the flames with hoses, but there aren’t any heroes in sight.